caiiiycuk/js-dos-docs/Writerside/topics/doszone.md

 # dos.zone

-DOS.Zone - is a js-dos community project.
-The main target of it is to build repository of `js-dos bundles`, that can be easily used to integrate DOS programs on any website.
+DOS.Zone is a js-dos community project.
+Its main goal is to build a repository of `js-dos bundles` that can be easily used to integrate DOS programs on any website.